BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 While rack and blade servers dominate the data center landscape, you shouldn’t overlook the advantages of a microserver in enterprise environments.
-Microservers are undeniably lean on computing
+Microservers are undeniably lean on computing resources, but there are situations where a low-end server may be the most cost-effective solution.

 Sizing up the microserver